-Every year a number of students who are eligible for financial aid are randomly selected for verification by the U.S. Department of Education by the FAFSA Central Processing System (CPS).
+Each year at least 30% of financial aid recipients are randomly selected for verification by the U.S. Department of Education by the FAFSA Central Processing System (CPS).
 If a student is selected for federal verification, they will be asked to complete a Verification Worksheet (provided by the Financial Aid Officer) and must provide additional information before financial aid can be disbursed to the student account.
 This documentation may include but is not limited to federal income tax transcript and W-2 forms (student's, spouse and/or parents/guardians), proof of untaxed income, housing allowances, etc. Students will be notified in writing of all documents required to fulfill this federal requirement and what their verification code (V1-V6) was so they can complete the required verification requirement.
 If after review by the Financial Aid Officer, there are any changes to the financial aid package the student will be notified in writing.